After years of fealty, Pence prepares for a final performance likely to anger Trump

 Still, they expect that any rupture between the two men will not be permanent.

 The president began privately griping about Pence when Arizona Gov. Doug Ducey, a Republican with whom Pence is close, certified his state’s electoral votes for Biden last month, according to a Trump adviser familiar with the president’s complaints.
-Trump was further irritated by an ad from the Lincoln Project, an anti-Trump group, portraying Pence as deliberating distancing himself from the president in the wake of his loss, said several people familiar with his thinking.
+Trump was further irritated by an ad from the Lincoln Project, an anti-Trump group, portraying Pence as starting to distance himself from the president in the wake of his loss, said several people familiar with his thinking.

 More recently, Trump was caught off guard by media reports explaining that at Pence’s request, the Justice Department had argued against a lawsuit filed by Trump supporters that sought to give the vice president more authority in the electoral certification process.
 A federal judge in Texas dismissed the suit Friday.